MarioIuliano87/project_wf/README.md

 * Opposite trend for registered and casual
 * Registered traffic remains high across the working days
-* Casual are momentum is the weekend
+* Casual momentum is the weekend

 ```python
 # Daily distribution by Registered and Casual